7 best things to do in Bourton-on-the-Water with kids

 Bourton-on-the-Water model village

-After exploring Bourton-on-the-Water head for the Model Village where you can revisit the gorgeous Cotswold village in miniature.
-The model village is a one-ninth scale exact replica of the real Bourton-on-the-Water.
-It’s the only Grade-II listed model village in England and one of the most famous attractions in Bourton-on-the Water.
+After exploring the village, head to the Bourton-on-Water Model Village, a one-ninth scale replica of the real village.
+It’s the only Grade-II listed model village in England and one of the most popular attractions in Bourton-on-the Water.

-This miniature village is only small, so doesn’t take too long to visit.
+Children will love peering through the tiny windows and the ultimate highlight is the miniature model village hidden in the model village itself.
+This miniature village is only small, so doesn’t take long to visit.
 Allow about 20 minutes.

 Click here for current admission prices.